Portsmouth High School students get experience, provide service by broadcasting games

-WPHS Live is a student-run broadcast, made up of junior and senior students in Mr. Reilly’s video broadcast journalism class at Portsmouth High School.
+WPHS Live is a student-run broadcast, made up of junior and senior students in Kevin Reilly’s video broadcast journalism class at Portsmouth High School.
 There are even some volunteers.

 “Sports is really just a passion and it means a lot to me,” said Trevor Doherty, a volunteer underclassman at the school.
 “My brother, he’s actually a pro hockey player in West Virginia.
 Doing this is, sort of, my way to get closer to him in a way.”